 🧋 Variations

-Try switching up the granny square with different colors, or create a solid granny square.
+Try switching up the granny square with different colors.
 You might also crochet a circle for the skull to be attached to.
 The possibilities are endless!

 🍵 Instructions for Skull Granny Square Crochet Pattern

-For this pattern, we will be working in rows for the skull and rounds for the granny square.
+For this pattern, we will be working in rounds for the skull and the granny square.

-Sl st into the beginning of the round.
+Ch x2, (dc x3, ch x2) x3.
+Sl st to the 3rd chain at the beginning of the round.

 🐌Expert Tips